Have We Kept Madison’s Republic?Tweet

 Though it is apparent that we have strayed from our Founders’ vision, we are never far from remedy.
 It is the right and responsibility of citizens to demand accountability from their government.
 Madison helped design a government beholden to the people; it is up to us to use our power.
 To paraphrase Benjamin Franklin at the closing of the Constitutional Convention: We have a republic, if we can keep it.

-Taylor King is an intern with The Constitution Project at POGO.
+At the time of publication, Taylor King was an intern with The Constitution Project at POGO.

 Director of the Constitution Project at POGO, POGO